chronie-shizutoki/ai-hbt-data-analysis/README.md

 # ai-hbt-data-analysis

 English documentation. [中文说明请点此查看 (Chinese version)](./README.zh_CN.md)

-An advanced household expense analysis system featuring a high-performance C++ backend, intelligent Python analytics, and a hybrid Web/Flutter frontend.
+An advanced household expense analysis system featuring a high-performance C++ backend and a hybrid Web/Flutter frontend.
 The system supports multi-dimensional clustering, anomaly detection, time series forecasting, association rule mining, user profiling, sentiment analysis, and interactive visualization.
-It is designed for modularity, multi-language support, standard JSON interfaces, extensibility, and compliance.
+All analytics and intelligent features are implemented in C++ for high performance and maintainability.
+The system is designed for modularity, multi-language support, standard JSON interfaces, extensibility, and compliance.

 ---